An Outlyingness Matrix for Multivariate Functional Data Classification: Introduction

-There have been many other attempts to tackle the challenge of functional data classification, a great number of which sought to generalize finite dimensional methods to functional settings.
-Specifically, these approaches firstly map functional data to finite-dimensional data via dimension reduction and then apply conventional classification methods, e.g., linear discriminant analysis (LDA) or support vector machines (SVM) \citep{boser1992training,cortes1995support}, to the obtained finite-dimensional data.
-Dimension reduction techniques mainly fall into two categories: \emph{regularization} and \emph{filtering} methods.
-The regularization approach simply treats functional data as multivariate data observed at discrete time points or intervals \citep{li2008classification,delaigle2012componentwise}, and the filtering approach approximates each curve by a linear combination of a finite number of basis functions, representing the data by their corresponding basis coefficients \citep{james2001functional,rossi2006support,epifanio2012shape,galeano2015mahalanobis}.
+There have been many other attempts to tackle the challenge of functional data classification, a great number of which sought to generalize finite-dimensional methods to functional settings.
+These approaches map functional data to finite-dimensional data via dimension reduction and then apply conventional classification methods, e.g., linear discriminant analysis (LDA) or support vector machines (SVM) (\citet{boser1992training} and \citet{cortes1995support}), to the finite-dimensional data.
+Dimension reduction techniques mainly fall into two categories: \emph{regularization} and \emph{filtering}.
+The regularization approach treats functional data as multivariate data observed at discrete time points or intervals (\citet{li2008classification} and \citet{delaigle2012componentwise}), and the filtering approach approximates each curve by a linear combination of a finite number of basis functions, representing the data by their corresponding basis coefficients (\citet{james2001functional}, \citet{rossi2006support}, \citet{epifanio2012shape}, \citet{galeano2015mahalanobis}, \citet{li2017functional}, and \citet{yao2016probability}).

 Most of the aforementioned methods focus on univariate functional data.
-Very little attention has been paid to multivariate functional cases, which are also frequently observed in scientific research.
-Examples of multivariate functional cases are gait data and handwriting data \citep{ramsayfunctional}, height and weight of children by age \citep{lopez2014simplicial} and various records from weather stations \citep{claeskens2014multivariate}.
+Very little attention has been paid to multivariate functional cases, now frequently observed in scientific research.
+Examples of multivariate functional cases are gait data and handwriting data (\citet{ramsayfunctional}), height and weight of children by age (\citet{lopez2014simplicial}) and various records from weather stations (\citet{claeskens2014multivariate}).
 Classifying such multivariate functional data jointly rather than marginally is necessary because a joint method takes into consideration the interaction between components and one observation may be marginally assigned to different classes by different components.